 We now need to raise funds for Camp Ramah Ukraine 2023.
 Founded in 1992 shortly after the Iron Curtain fell, it has been incredibly successful over the years in teaching thousands of Ukrainian Jewish children how to live as Jews 24/7.
 (Please see the attached photos from last summer.)

 For many years, it has been held in western Ukraine.
 Last summer, as a result of the war in Ukraine, we celebrated our 30th anniversary at “Pension Dracula” near Arefu, Romania (180 km northwest of Bucharest).

 This year camp will be in August.
 As always, it will include tefillot, classes, drama, sports, hikes, wholesome kosher food and two wonderful Shabbatot!

 The camp will be directed by Rabbi Irina Gritsevskaya, Executive Director of Midreshet Schechter, along with many veteran counselors from Israel and Ukraine.

-This summer, due to the very unusual circumstances, we expect to have refugee children from Chernivtsi, Kharkiv, Odessa, Berlin and Israel.
-Because it’s being held in Romania and not in Ukraine, it will cost 20% more than usual, in addition to much greater costs for transportation to and from the camp.
-Finally, the parents cannot pay any tuition this year since they are unemployed.
+This summer, due to the ongoing very unusual circumstances, we expect to have refugee children from Chernivtsi, Kharkiv, Odessa, Berlin and Israel.
+Costs will be higher and many parents cannot pay any tuition this year since they are remain unemployed.

 We would be most grateful if you could support this wonderful camp at this very difficult time.